goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 > Organizations use Microsoft SharePoint to create websites.
 >
-> You can use it as a secure place to store, organize, share, and access information from any device. \
+> You can use it as a secure place to store, organize, share, and access information from any device.
 > All you need is a web browser, such as Microsoft Edge, Internet Explorer, Chrome, or Firefox.
 >
 > -- https://support.microsoft.com/en-us/office/what-is-sharepoint-97b915e6-651b-43b2-827d-fb25777f446f

 :::note
-There are many ways to implement SSO mechanisim within Microsoft SharePoint Server.
+There are many ways to implement SSO mechanism within Microsoft SharePoint Server.

-This guidelines provides the procedure to integrate Authentik with OIDC provider based on Microsoft documentations. \
+This guidelines provides the procedure to integrate Authentik with OIDC provider based on Microsoft documentations.
 (cf. https://learn.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad)

 In addition, it provides the procedure to enable claims augmentations in order to resolve group memberships.

-For all other integration models, read Microsoft official documentations. \
+For all other integration models, read Microsoft official documentations.
 (cf. https://learn.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/plan-user-authentication)
 :::